 It takes a little time to get used to the concept of Amazon Halo points.

 But once you get it, meeting your 150 weekly quotas is pretty straightforward, especially with the help of third-party labs.

 Although the heart rate monitor on the band appears to be very accurate, we could not locate tools that offer deeper insights such as resting heart rate, heart rate training zone or heart rate variability.
 It’s possible that they will introduce these features in the future since the device already has an advanced optical heart rate sensor.

-If you were looking for a fitness tracker that has built-in music storage or an option to listen to Spotify or podcasts, the Halo is not for you.
+If you were looking for a fitness tracker with built-in music storage or an option to listen to Spotify or podcasts, the Halo is not for you.

-Instead, Amazon’s Halo offers a very focussed fitness and lifestyle tracking device.
+Instead, Amazon’s Halo offers a focused fitness and lifestyle tracking device.

-If you have already received your Halo band, let us know which labs did you find really interesting and useful for your daily routines.
+If you have already received your Halo band, let us know which labs you find interesting and valuable for your daily routines.

-For those of you who are still on the fence, we think that there’s a lot of value for money in this offering from Amazon.
-You should definitely give it a try.
+For those of you who are still on the fence, we think there’s a lot of value for money in this offering from Amazon.
+You should give it a try.

-However, once you get past that, it surprisingly offers a much more relaxing experience.
+However, it surprisingly offers a much more relaxing experience once you get past that.

-Are you planning to get an Amazon Halo band on Prime day, adding it to your gift wish list, or even giving it as a holiday gift?
+Are you planning to get an Amazon Halo band or add it to your gift wish list, or even give it as a holiday gift?
+Let us know!